liaoxl/MultiLayerGraph/README.md

 	In Pattern Recognition
 	October 2010

-This algorithm was developed by Wenbing Tao and Feng Chang in Academic Research.
+This algorithm was developed by Wenbing Tao in Academic Research.
 To make it available for public use, it was later reimplemented by **Xiangli Liao** based on open publications.